vtexdocs/dev-portal-content/docs/guides/Master-Data/master-data-how-it-works/vtable.md

     }
 ]
 ```

 </details>

 ### Step 2 - Building the app schema

 To create a VTable app, you must define a schema that specifies the data VTable will use to render a table.

-The app schema you create must follow the structure indicated by the [VTable app objects schema](#vtable-app-objects-schema).
+The app schema you create must follow the structure indicated by the **VTable app objects schema** below.

-For now, start with the [Example app schema](#example-app-schema) and edit it according to your data.
+For now, start with the **Example app schema** below and edit it according to your data.

 You will validate your app schema's structure in the following step.